ncatlab/nlab-content/pages/7/2/1/8/18127/content.md

 $$

-(In fact this means it even extends to a [[(2,1)-functor]] from the [[(2,1)-category]] of topological spaces, continuous functions, and [[higher homotopy]]-classes of left homotopues, to that of groupoids.)
+(In fact this means it even extends to a [[(2,1)-functor]] from the [[(2,1)-category]] of topological spaces, continuous functions, and [[higher homotopy]]-classes of left homotopies, to that of groupoids.)

 As a direct consequence it follows that if there is a [[homotopy equivalence]]